GentillePlume/Lisa-Camille/README.md

 - [x] Scroll effect ✔️
 - [x] Add the navbar in presentation.html ✔️
 - [x] When the navigation bar is scrolled, decrease its background opacity of -5% ✔️
+- [x] Make a correction on the 'p' size ✔️
+- [ ] Fix the logo size to the navbar size ❌
-- [ ] Add icon animation for each menu hovered ❌
+- [ ] Add an icon animation for each menu hovered ❌
 - [ ] Link menu to section with a smooth scroll  ❌

 ## HEADER
 - [x] Basic HTML skeleton ✔️
 - [x] Basic CSS style ✔️
 - [x] Add the content ✔️
 - [x] Add content animation (type.js) ✔️
-- [ ] Add background particles ❌
+- [ ] Add background particles ❔
 - [ ] Add a sound control button ❌

 ## PRESENTATION
 - [x] Basic HTML skeleton ✔️
 - [x] Basic CSS style ✔️
-- [ ] Add a "learn more" button ❌
+- [x] Add a "learn more" button ✔️
+- [x] Add an hover effect on profil image ✔️
+- [x] Add an hover effect on the button ✔️
+- [ ] Add additional content with icon ❌
 - [ ] Add designs on the text box background ❌

+## STATS
+- [x] Basic HTML skeleton ❌
+- [x] Basic CSS style ❌
+- [x] Add the Youtube logo
+- [ ] Develop a script to get the youtube channel data (number of subscribers and views) ⌛️

 ## SCRIPTS
 - [x] Comment and clean navbar.js ✔️